samliu21/chess-ai/README.md

 The AI uses two models.
 They both receive a board position as input and output an `8x8` matrix of softmax probabilities.
 The "from model" predicts the square to be moved out of and the "to model" predicts the square to be moved into.

-The approach is best illustrated with an example.
+This approach is best illustrated with an example.
 Consider the starting board position and the move: `Nf3`.
 The evaluation of this move is the product of the value at the `g1` square of the from model and the value at the `f3` square of the to model.

 Among all legal moves, the largest product is the selected move.